yuanrr/StoryCoT/README.md

 Despite advancements in Large Vision-Language Models (LVLMs), their ability to understand long-term story-level video content remains limited.
 Challenges arise from oversimplified temporal information handling and action/event-centric training data biases.

+## 🚀 Updates

+(2025.04.28) SCVBench is accepted by IJCAI 2025!
+We will upload the code as soon as possible.

 ## Introducing SCVBench

 SCVBench is a novel benchmark for story-centric video understanding.
 It evaluates LVLMs through an event ordering task, broken into sub-questions leading to a final question, quantitatively measuring temporal reasoning.
 The dataset includes 1,253 final questions and 6,027 sub-question pairs from 925 videos, forming continuous multi-turn dialogues.